 – DAY 7 SKIING OUT OF SAREK NATIONAL PARK (B,L,D)

 We’ll ski around Äphar with its dramatic peaks and continue through a narrow passage to a chain of lakes.
 Our last camp will be by the border between Sarek and Stora sjöfallet National Parks.

 Distance on skis: about 15 km, elevation gain/loss: close to 0, estimated time out skiing: 7h

 – DAY 8 ARRIVING SALTOLUOKTA MOUNTAIN LODGE (B,L,D)

 We ski out of the national park circling the volcano shaped peak Sluggá.
 A snowmobile will take us the last stretch to Saltoluokta mountain lodge where we finish the expedition in Sarek on skis with a well-deserved sauna and a three-course dinner in the restaurant.

 Distance on skis: about 8 km, elevation gain/loss: +50/-150 m, estimated time out skiing 4h

 We have breakfast in the restaurant before a snowmobile will take us the last 4 kilometers to Kebnats where the minibus is waiting.
 After one or two hour drive we arrive Jokkmokk bus station where we will drop you off.
 Have lunch in one of the restaurants in Jokkmokk and get ready for your journey home.

 - Local English and Swedish speaking guides

-- Pick-up and drop-off at the airport in Luleå: SEK 1900 round trip
+- Pick-up in Luleå: SEK 1000

 We may need to adjust the route and the itinerary according to the conditions for the local reindeer herders, as well as current weather and snow conditions.